defcronyke/ts-camera-filter/README.md

 This is the latest audio-reactive camera filter project by the band [Telephone Sound](https://telephonesound.com).

-Run this webapp on a device with a webcam and microphone, and it will allow you to visualize your environment through the sounds or music in the room around you.
+Run this web app on a device with a screen, webcam, and microphone, and it will allow you to visualize your environment through the sounds or music in the room around you.

-You can run the webapp online here: [https://defcronyke.github.io/ts-camera-filter](https://defcronyke.github.io/ts-camera-filter), or you can run the webapp locally offline or share it over your LAN, by first installing Node.js from here: [https://nodejs.org](https://nodejs.org), and then running the following commands to initialize the project:
+You can run the web app online here: [https://defcronyke.github.io/ts-camera-filter](https://defcronyke.github.io/ts-camera-filter), or you can run it locally offline or share it over your LAN, by first installing Node.js through your package manager, or from here: [https://nodejs.org](https://nodejs.org), and then running the following commands to initialize the project:
 ```bash
 git clone https://github.com/defcronyke/ts-camera-filter.git
 cd ts-camera-filter